BinderDavid/tasty-coverage/README.md

 A [tasty](https://hackage.haskell.org/package/tasty) ingredient which allows to generate per-test coverage data.

-The GHC compiler can be instructed with the `-fhpc` option to instrument the generated code in order to also emit information about parts of the sourcecode which are executed at runtime.
+If the GHC compiler is passed the `-fhpc` flag, then the generated code is instrumented in order to also emit information about the executed parts of the sourcecode at runtime.
-This coverage information is contained in a file with the suffix `.tix`, and contains the code which was covered during the entire runtime of the program.
+This coverage information is written to a file with the suffix `.tix`.
 For testsuites it is sometimes more useful to have the coverage information for each test individually.
 This information can be collected using the methods from the `Trace.Hpc.Reflect` module from the [hpc](https://hackage.haskell.org/package/hpc) library.
-This package provides a simple ingredient for the [tasty](https://hackage.haskell.org/package/tasty) testsuite driver.
+The `tasty-coverage` package provides a simple ingredient for the [tasty](https://hackage.haskell.org/package/tasty) testsuite driver which allows to run the testsuite with the `--report-coverage` option.
-This ingredient allows to run the testsuite with the `--report-coverage` option, and to generate one `.tix` file for each individual test.
+When this option is passed, one `.tix` file is generated for each individual test.
 Passing tests have the file suffix `PASSED.tix`, whereas failing tests have the suffix `FAILED.tix`.

 ```console